qianz2/WechatOrderAndEat/README.md

-# WechatOrderAndEat
+## WechatOrderAndEat

+#### a microservice helping customers to order meal from wechat app.

 install npm before using it

-Server: Tomcat or Nginx

 FrameWork: Spring Boot

 client: Wechat App

+Server: Tomcat or Nginx